Jarell Eddie: 2016–17 season

 After playing for the Washington Wizards during the NBA Summer League and preseason, he was waived on October 21, 2016.

 On October 29, 2016, Eddie was reacquired by the Austin Spurs.
 On January 25, 2017, he was traded to the Windy City Bulls in exchange for Hollis Thompson.

 On March 19, 2017, Eddie signed a 10-day contract with the Phoenix Suns.
 He made his debut for the Suns later that day, playing 29 minutes and scoring 13 points with two 3-pointers in a 112–95 loss to the Detroit Pistons.
 He signed a second 10-day contract with the Suns on March 29.
 He parted ways with the Suns following the expiration of his second 10-day contract.

 2017–18 season

 After spending preseason with the Chicago Bulls, Eddie re-joined the Windy City Bulls for the 2017–18 NBA G League season.

 On January 20, 2018, Eddie signed a 10-day contract with the Boston Celtics.
 He returned to Windy City on January 30 after not receiving a second 10-day contract from the Celtics.
 On March 1, 2018, he signed a 10-day contract with the Chicago Bulls.
 After the 10-day contract expired, he finished the season with Windy City.

 2018–19 season

 After playing for the Boston Celtics in the 2018 NBA Summer League, Eddie signed with SIG Strasbourg of the LNB Pro A on November 4, 2018.
+He helped SIG Strasbourg win the 2019 Pro A Leaders Cup while earning Leaders Cup MVP honors.
 He averaged 11.2 points and 4.5 rebounds per game during the 2018–19 season.